supimon/webrtpc/Readme.md

 4. Regarding Process Start:
 - - - - - - - - - - - - - -
-1. In order to show the animated network connections gif, please add the class "started" to the p#start-telephony on line 50 in process-start.html
+1. In order to show the animated network connections gif as well as the "end session" button, please add the class "started" to the p#start-telephony on line 50 in process-start.html
 2. In order to hide the animated gif once the session starts, please add the class "active" to the same p#start-telephony tag
-3. Finally in order to restore to the initial state with no animated gif, remove any class on the same p#start-telephony tag
+3. Finally in order to restore to the initial state with no animated gif and no "end session" button, remove any class on the same p#start-telephony tag